 WORK TOGETHER AND WIN!
 Does your church?
 Is your church focused as one person on the salvation of souls?
 I didn’t think so.
 Mine isn’t either and that hurts.
 Christians say; (Matt.
 28:19-20) “That part of Matthew don’t apply to me!
 Jesus sent Disciples to evangelize the world.”
 God says to those Christians; “Those twelve were My whole Church at that time AND: (Rev. 1:19 thru 3:22) it applies to My whole church now!”
 Has God ever asked you in the dark, stillness of the night; “Are you a part of My whole Church?”

 After you read this, He will ask you, so start thinking about your answer.
 Joshua remembered how heavy and tired his own arms were and how bloody his own sword and clothes were while they searched the stinking, blood soaked battlefield in the valley of Rephidim gathering the Israelite dead and wounded.
-Do you hold up your Pastor's heavy arms?
+Do you hold up your Pastor’s heavy arms?
 Does he hold yours up?
 Do you pray desperately for your congregation?
-Does your church have a witnessing program, nursing home visitation, youth group, or-----?
+(1John 3:14) It’s our Christian job to hold each other up.

 AGAIN: (Ex.
 16:1) Joshua didn’t know, couldn’t know and wouldn’t have understood if he had been told his journey was also part of a gigantic prophesy in which Israel was following a type of the path every person who would become a Christian would have to follow in the far distant future.
 A “Moses” (the Holy Spirit) comes and draws a sinner to come out of their bondage in their Egypt.
 (Ex.
 16:1) The sinner starts his journey through the wilderness of Sin led by the Holy Spirit and there are struggles (battles) as they go toward salvation.